x-tabdeveloping/turftopic/docs/benchmark.md

 as some models ran out of memory on some of the larger datasets.
 Due to this, and the fact that the scale of the scores is different for different tasks, we present the **average percentile** scores on these metrics in the table bellow.

-For models that are able to detect the number of topics, we ran the test with this setting, this is marked as ***(Auto)*** in our tables and plots.
-For models, where users can set the number of topics, we also ran the benchmark setting the correct number of topics a-priori.

 ??? info "Click to see Benchmark code"
     ```python